FCE Reading and Use of English Practice Test 2

 3. A – according.
 The only word that can be used with preposition ‘to’.
 ‘Depending’ and ‘relying’ are used with ‘on’, ‘agreeing’ takes ‘with’.

 4. B – tendency.
-Answers A and D do not fit contextually as they have different meaning.
+‘Custom’ (a cultural thing) and ‘trend’ (a thing of fashion) do not fit contextually, as they have different meanings.
 ‘Habit’ can’t be used because it should be followed by a gerund: ‘be in the habit of doing something’.

 5. D – further.
-‘Further out’ is the only correct collocation of the four.
+‘Further out’ is the only correct collocation and it means in the deeper parts of the sea, further from the shore.

 8. C – pursuit.
 ‘In pursuit of something’ means ‘seeking, chasing something’.
 Other nouns do not fit ‘in … of something’ construction.